Cyclekart: History

+Design

 Cyclekarts are compact, lightweight, sports machines, home and hand made by their drivers for the pursuit of classic motoring sporting excitement.

+The mechanical design is a simplified version of a cyclecar.
+The formula specifies that a cyclekart is a one-seat car using Honda 17 × 1.75 or 2 inch (432 × 44 or 51 mm) rims, 17 × 2.50 (432 × 64 mm) tires, a 38-inch (965 mm) track, wheelbase as close to 66 inches (1676 mm) as the aesthetics of the car will allow, weight no more than 250 lb (113 kg), and powered by a 200 cc class, single-cylinder, 6.5 hp (4.85 kW) Honda or Honda Clone OHV engine (the GX200 or Predator 212).
+A cyclekart should not cost more than $2100 to build in 2012 dollars and the drivers are required to build their own cars.
+Power is transmitted via a Comet TAV-30 or clone torque converter unit to the rear axle.
+Braking is also on this same axle by disc brake.

+Culture and Community

 They are not built to be serious race machines or show cars.
-They're built purely for the personal satisfaction and fun and of driving a machine you've built yourself.
-As driving machine, the cyclekart formula loosely limits certain aspects of the machines to maintain good sporting performance without jeopardising the light-hearted nature of these machines and the people who build them.
+They're built purely for the personal satisfaction and fun of driving a machine that one has built.
+As driving machine, the cyclekart formula loosely limits certain aspects of the machines to maintain good sporting performance without jeopardising the lighthearted nature of these machines and the people who build them.

 Cyclekarts and their builders don't like to take things too seriously, but do encourage good, sporting competitions for fun.
 The cyclekart specifications allow for all the cars built being similar in performance, without strictly governing the rules.

 Cyclekarts are generally not for sale, as they should be an expression of the owner's individual styling interests as well as sharing the pride in building one's own unique kart.
 Cyclekarts are built for the pleasure of the imagination, the design and the building of the kart.
 Cyclekarts are based on the styling of 1920s and 1930s race cars to pre-World War II.
 Making it look good is fundamental, performance is secondary in the cyclekarting community.

-The mechanical design is a simplified version of a cyclecar.
-The formula specifies that a cyclekart is a one-seat car using Honda 17 x 1.75 or 2 inch rims, 2.50 x 17 tires, a 38-inch track, wheelbase as close to 66 inches as the aesthetics of the car will allow, weight no more than 250 lbs., and powered by a 200 cc, single cylinder, 6.5 hp Honda OHV engine (the GX200).
-A cyclekart should not cost more than $2100 to build in 2012 dollars and the driver is required to build his own car.
-Power is transmitted via a Comet TAV-30 unit to one wheel only.
-Braking is also on this same rear wheel by mechanical Comet disc.